mevdschee/php-crud-api/README.md

 - "multiTenancy": Restricts tenants access in a multi-tenant scenario
 - "pageLimits": Restricts list operations to prevent database scraping
 - "joinLimits": Restricts join parameters to prevent database scraping
+- "textSearch": Search in all text fields with a simple paramater
 - "customization": Provides handlers for request and response customization
 - "json": Support read/write of JSON strings as JSON objects/arrays
 - "xml": Translates all input and output from JSON to XML